happybeing/vdash/README.md

-# SAFE Network Vault Dashboard
+# SAFE Network Node Dashboard

-`vdash` is a SAFE Network Vault/Node dashboard for the terminal.
-It is written in Rust, using [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI and [linemux](https://github.com/jmagnuson/linemux) to monitor vault logfiles on the local machine.
+`vdash` is a SAFE Network Node/Node dashboard for the terminal.
+It is written in Rust, using [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI and [linemux](https://github.com/jmagnuson/linemux) to monitor node logfiles on the local machine.

-**Status:** working on Windows, MacOS and Linux using 'baby-fleming-vaults' tests.
+**Status:** working on Windows, MacOS and Linux using 'baby-fleming-nodes' tests.

 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">